 Warning: If you experience sudden hearing loss, you should seek medical attention immediately!

-In fact, studies show that if we treat sudden hearing loss in the first 72 hours of onset, patients are more likely to regain some of the hearing back.
-(This is typically achieved with corticosteroids.)
-Unfortunately, most people wait too long, thinking it will go away on its own, but that doesn’t usually happen.
+While this may not happen to you, it’s important to understand that sudden SNHL is considered an otolaryngologic emergency and is treatable if addressed as such.
+In fact, studies show that if we treat sudden hearing loss in the first 72 hours of onset, patients are more likely to regain at least some – if not all – of the hearing back.
+Unfortunately, most people wait too long, thinking it will go away on its own.
+Immediate action is the key to recovery from sudden sensorineural hearing loss!

 What is sudden hearing loss?